Are Whitepaper Claims Reflected in Market Structure? A Contamination-Aware Pipeline and a Power-Limited Null: Extended Discussion

 \subsection{Theoretical Implications}

 Our findings contribute to the growing literature on narrative economics \citep{shiller2017narrative} by providing quantitative evidence on the limits of narrative-market coupling in cryptocurrency markets.
-Three theoretical implications emerge:

-\textbf{Narrative Dissociation Hypothesis.} The weak alignment we document is consistent with what we term ``narrative dissociation''---an observed weak correspondence between stated project intentions and realized market behavior.
-We emphasize that our limited sample size ($n = 37$) provides insufficient power to definitively distinguish weak alignment from no alignment; we can confidently reject strong alignment ($\phi \geq 0.70$), but this framing represents a working hypothesis rather than a demonstrated finding.
+\textbf{Narrative Dissociation Hypothesis.} The weak alignment we document is consistent with what we term ``narrative dissociation''---an observed weak correspondence between stated project intentions and realised market behaviour.
+Our limited sample size ($n = 43$) provides insufficient power to definitively distinguish weak alignment from no alignment; our results are inconsistent with strong alignment ($\phi \geq 0.70$), but narrative dissociation itself remains a working hypothesis rather than a demonstrated finding.
 If genuine, narrative dissociation would contrast with efficient market theory, which predicts that informative narratives are rapidly incorporated into prices.
 The evolving dependency structures in cryptocurrency markets \citep{briola2022dependency} and the documented role of social media in price dynamics \citep{burnie2020analysing} suggest narrative-market relationships may be more complex than our static alignment tests capture.
-Our findings suggest that either narratives contain little price-relevant information, or markets systematically ignore such information---though we cannot adjudicate between these explanations with present data.

-\textbf{Factor Structure Independence.} The orthogonality of narrative space to market factor space implies that the latent factors driving cryptocurrency returns are fundamentally different from the functional dimensions projects emphasize.
-Market factors appear to capture systemic exposures (Bitcoin correlation, liquidity risk, macro sensitivity) rather than project-specific functionality.
-This has implications for portfolio construction: diversification along narrative dimensions may not reduce factor exposure.

 \textbf{Bounded Rationality in Crypto Markets.} The persistence of elaborate whitepaper narratives despite their apparent irrelevance to market outcomes suggests bounded rationality among market participants.
 Investors may allocate attention to narratives as heuristics, even when such narratives lack predictive power.
-This parallels findings in behavioral finance on the role of stories in investment decisions \citep{barberis2003survey}.
+This parallels findings in behavioural finance on the role of stories in investment decisions \citep{barberis2003survey}.